About Black Women for Wellness

 This grass roots program matched pregnant women to mentors who coached parents from pregnancy until the child was at least one year old.

-Within 4 years of implementation BWW began moving upstream to address systems and policies becoming a California 501 (c) (3) non profit in 1997.
+Within 4 years of implementation, BWW began moving upstream to address systems and political policy by becoming a California 501 (c) (3) non profit in 1997.

 Our Theory of Change:

 Black Women for Wellness believes in the strength and wisdom of our community and allies.
-That we have the solutions, resources and responsibility to create the shifts and change needed to impact our health status.
-Each of us must develop our personal power, hold accountable and support acknowledged leadership, and importantly contribute to our survival and growth as a community.
+We believe that we have the solutions, resources and responsibility to create the shifts and change needed to impact our health status.
+Each of us must develop our personal power, hold accountable and support acknowledged leadership, and most importantly, contribute to our survival and growth as a community.